 It is best for someone to talk to a doctor before taking new supplements, as they can have side effects or interactions with other medications.

 Exercise lets the body sweat out extra water.
-This causes water weight to drop immediately after exercise.
+This causes water weight to

 A workout also stimulates blood flow and improves circulation, which can reduce fluid buildup throughout the body, especially in the legs and feet.

 Exercise reduces water weight even more by burning through glycogen energy stores.
 However, replacing lost fluids is vital after any physical activity to avoid dehydration.

 6. Water pills

 Water pills can treat mild fluid retention, as prescribed by a doctor.
 These pills work as diuretics, meaning they make a person urinate more often.
 Urination lets the body get rid of excess water and sodium.

 Water pills are not recommended for long-term use.
 They should always be used as instructed by a doctor to avoid dehydration or mineral deficits.

 Anyone can experience fluid retention, but some risk factors increase the chances of it occurring.
 These include:

 - a sedentary lifestyle